Semi-Centennial REDUCE: Building The 1973 System Today

-The result of all of the above is a workable {\sc reduce} (which will without doubt have residual errors and limitations above and beyond the ones inherent from its age).
-The test applied for it is a file that in a modern copy of {\sc reduce} would live as packages/alg/alg.tst and which was for very many years treated as the definitive demonstration and main test for {\sc reduce}.
+\spacetune{\enlargethispage{\baselineskip}} The result of all of the above is a workable \reduce{} (which will without doubt have residual errors and limitations above and beyond the ones inherent from its age).
+The test applied for it is a file that in a modern copy of \reduce{} would live as packages/alg/alg.tst and which was for very many years treated as the definitive demonstration and main test for \reduce{}.
 Tony Hearn collected timings from running it on many computers (dedicated Lisp machines, departmental servers, mainframes, supercomputers and various more personal machines) and today it feels amazing that the really crude implementation reported here is dramatically faster then a whole range of impressive and expensive hardware from the past~\cite{Marti:85}.
-As what may be a key illustration of this test ran for most of a minute on a VAX 11/780 or for 5 or 6 seconds on the fastest IBM mainframe of the day.
-The current crudely implemented interpreter-only Lisp running on a 7 year old (and hence not really cutting edge) x86\_64 pc completes the run in about 0.3 second.

-\enlargethispage{2\baselineskip} Note that the underlying representation used for polynomials and for rational functions has conspicuously not changed from usage in the early sources.
-The functions \verb+ADDF+, \verb+ADDSQ+ and flags such as \verb+!*MCD+, along with the general framework for simplifications using a function \verb+SIMP+ that dispatches based on the identity of the expression it is handed has the same overall structure even though a range of detailed changes and upgrades have been applied.
-The same holds true for much of code for both parsing and printing: the function names in the old code will be really familiar to those who work with the current system.
+Note that the underlying representation used for polynomials and for rational functions has importantly not changed from usage in the early sources.
+The functions \code{ADDF}, \code{ADDSQ} and flags such as \code{!*MCD}, along with the general framework for simplifications using a function \code{SIMP} that dispatches based on the identity of the expression it is handed has the same overall structure even though a range of detailed changes and upgrades have been applied.
+The same holds true for much of the code for both parsing and printing: the function names in the old code will be really familiar to those who work with the current system.